Can Babies Have Tylenol or Ibuprofen? Are They Safe To Use?

 So while all of the evidence is not consistent, the biggest study suggests that both acetaminophen and ibuprofen are not associated with the development of ASD or ADHD.

 There is definitely more research to do.
 Important factors to consider are children-specific characteristics.
-For example, one study proposed that children predisposed to suffer ASD have a metabolic disorder that would make them process acetaminophen less efficiently [20].
+For example, one study proposed that children predisposed to suffer from ASD have a metabolic disorder that would make them process acetaminophen less efficiently [20].

 What to do if you use acetaminophen or ibuprofen